...engage users on your site, with a good WordPress comments plugin

 We run various blogs and many of them are using Facebook as their commenting system.

 One downside of Facebook is that you won’t be able to adjust the WordPress comments CSS, because Facebook strictly enforces their CSS to maintain the Facebook look and feel across the web.

 Integrating WordPress Google+ comments to your blog has the same set of features of integrating Facebook commenting.

 Google+ comments can be a great option for your blog especially if you’re highly active on Google+ and are already engaging with your blog readers on Google+ as well.

 Although you can find a lot of Google+ commenting plugins on WordPress official plugin directory, Comments Evolved plugin simply stands out of the crowd.

-With its beautiful tabbed features, you can display comments from Google+, Facebook, Disqus and WordPress - so it’s a very good choice for us as your WordPress comments plugin.
+With its beautiful tabbed features, you can display comments from Google+, Facebook, Disqus, and WordPress - so it’s a very good choice for us as your WordPress comments plugin.
 If you’re looking to integrate all of them into your blog, Comment Evolved might be the right option for you.
-Only demerit of this plugin is that it won’t show you the submitted comments altogether in a view.
-Instead it separates the comments in a tabbed view.
+The only demerit of this plugin is that it won’t show you the submitted comments altogether in a view.
+Instead, it separates the comments in a tabbed view.

 Download Comments Evolved

 What is your favorite WordPress comments plugin?
 Do you like to test any of the above plugins on your blog?
 We do believe these are the best WordPress comments plugins but feel free to share your thoughts with us.